USA19/nest-starter/README.md

 - ### nest-rest-typeorm:
   REST APIs with Nest.js and TypeORM, combining the power of Nest.js with TypeORM's SQL database support for a seamless experience.

+- ### nest-rest-prisma:
+  REST APIs with Nest.js and Prisma, featuring seamless integration with Prisma.

 Each package comes equipped with pre-configured user authentication and authorization modules.
-Leveraging AWS services such as SES (Simple Email Service) and S3 (Simple Storage Service), along with Twilio for messaging and Redis for caching.
+Leveraging AWS services such as SES (Simple Email Service) and S3 (Simple Storage Service), Sendgrid along with Twilio for messaging and Redis for caching.

 ## Getting Started: